MSukanec/archub/replit.md

 ```
 Changelog:
 - July 4, 2025.
-Implemented scalable floating actions system for data tables with TableRowActions component
+Enhanced floating actions system with Gmail-style background masking and improved hover effects
-  • Created TableRowActions.tsx component with group hover functionality and action variants (default, destructive, primary, muted)
+  • Added Gmail-style background gradient with backdrop-blur-sm to TableRowActions for content masking
-  • Enhanced CustomTable.tsx with getRowActions prop for configurable floating actions on each row
+  • Implemented sophisticated hover effects with background colors and state management for all action variants
-  • Eliminated manual ACCIONES column from all tables - now using floating actions that appear on hover
+  • Enhanced favorite button with isActive prop and proper yellow coloring when active (is_favorite: true)
-  • Implemented vertical centering for floating actions using top-1/2 -translate-y-1/2 positioning
+  • Added scroll capability to CustomModalBody with overflow-y-auto and max-height constraints for long content
-  • Applied to FinancesMovements.tsx with three actions: favorite toggle, edit, and delete with proper icons and variants
+  • Floating actions now have proper backdrop masking preventing content overlap with rounded border styling
-  • Removed all hardcoded grid classes from NewMovementModal.tsx - now managed centrally by CustomModalBody
+  • Button hover states include background color changes and improved visual feedback for all variants
-  • Actions appear only on desktop (md:flex) with smooth opacity transitions and proper z-index stacking
+  • Fixed favorite button state visualization - now properly shows yellow when favorited and muted when not
-  • System provides scalable solution for adding contextual actions to any data table throughout the application
+  • System provides complete visual hierarchy with proper z-index (z-20) and smooth transitions
 - July 4, 2025.
 Complete SwipeableCard integration across all mobile cards with iOS-style swipe functionality
   • Successfully integrated SwipeableCard component with all 4 card types: ProjectCard, SiteLogCard, MovementCard, and ChangelogCard
   • Removed action buttons from all cards since swipe actions now replace them for mobile interface consistency